-If you suspect someone is using your Mac while you’re away and getting into personal documents and files, the easiest way to quickly find out is by looking at the Recent Items list:
+If you suspect someone is using your Mac while you’re away and getting into personal documents and files, the easiest way to quickly find out is by looking at the Recent Items list in OS X.

 - Pull down the Apple menu and go to “Recent Items”

 - Look for apps, servers, and documents you didn’t open

 If you see anything unusual, you may be onto something.

 Now you’re probably thinking, how do I know what I opened and what someone else opened?
 Well other than the obvious, your best bet may be to set a trap of sorts by clearing out that menu list, then leaving your Mac alone.
 Then the next time you look at the Recent Items list, nothing but what the suspect opened will be listed in the menu.
 Setting the “trap” is easy: